Baystation12/Baystation12-Lore/Section 3.md

 The Free Trade Union is different from other tran-stellars in that they are not just a company, but they are a big conglomerate of various traders and merchants from all over the galaxy.
 They control a sizable fleet of vessels of various sizes which are given autonomy from the central command to engage in trading.
 They also host a fleet of combat vessels which respond directly to the central command for defending traders when necessary.
 They are in control of many large scale trade stations across the known galaxy, even in non-human space.
 Generally, they are multi-purpose stations but they always keep areas filled with duty-free shops.
 Almost anything is sold there and products that are forbidden or have insanely high taxes in other places are generally sold in the duty-free shops at very cheap and low prices.
 They are the creators of the Tradeband language, created specially for being a lingua franca where every merchant can understand each other independent of language or nationality.

+____
+##Other Notable Corporations

+- **Empire of Sirisai Ministry of Foreign Affairs**

+While not a corporation in it's own right, the Ministry of Foreign Affairs handles all the trade economical factors on an interstellar scale for the Empire of Sirisai.
+Formed thousands of years ago by Rameriti, it is a hulking beast of a ministry that, even today, shows extreme competence, despite it's overbloated mass.
+Due to the palace economy of the Empire of Sirisai, no 'true' interstellar corporations exist in the Empire, and instead all production is done by the Ministry of Internal Affairs.
+The Ministry of Foreign Affairs takes these resources, and exports them to various markets.
+In this case, it essentially acts as a Resomi corporation would, except that it is every corporation that could be rolled into one.

+It began trading with humanity back soon after the first contact even with the Skrell, providing small medical imports to humanity here and there.
+Only recently within the few hundred years has it opened the floodgates.
+Due to the advanced technology available in the empire -- Life extension is a commodity not to be taken lightly, even in the face of cloning -- it has began making incredible waves in markets traditionally dominated by the Free Trade Union.
+Providing both preassembled technology bits to simply reliable, cheap, and mass produced basic materials such as bolts and screws, many corporations have come to rely upon the Empire of Sirisai for their pure manufacturing ability.

+In return, the Ministry of Foreign Affairs imports an incredible amount of raw materials, being any mining corporation's best friend.
+They currently have an exclusive deal for phoron with Nanotrasen.
+Not only that, but Nanotrasen is one of the largest non-Resomi employers for Resomi workers, working closely with the Ministry to form employment contracts and trade agreements.

+- **Inuvaios Eclestra**

+A company more commonly known with its GalCom translation as Eclipse Innovations, or simply as Eclestra, the communication in Tradeband is so common there that it influenced its official name.
+When the human relations with other races improved, joint research efforts as well as collaborations in other industries began.
+Eclestra is one of the lasting initiatives, despite presence of giants in RnD like NanoTrasen, as well as relative self-sufficiency of other TSCs/megacorps in that regard, and accepts scientists and researchers regardless of race, gender, religion and all those things that could possibly make someone discriminate someone.

+Economy analysts suggest few reasons for the company's sustained operation.
+Smaller corporations usually cannot afford developing their own technology by themselves, and so when a need for chemical reactions revisions, reverse-engineering, material solution optimization, and most importantly maintenance and proper calibrations of performance/precision measurement equipment is needed, Eclestra can be relied upon to perform these tasks at a reasonable price, albeit at a slow pace, due to qualified, but inexperienced personnel.
+This may not sound as the most desirable employment roster, but it is entirely purposeful for Eclestra.

+This leads to the second possible cause of Eclestra's lasting; excellent reputation among scientific community.
+As mentioned before, Eclestra does not strive to maintain a roster of experienced scientists, but it collaborates closely with many universities and other education institutions, exchanging information on latest research and discoveries with them freely, offering students internships and sometimes scholarships during their study, as well as permanent employment after graduation, offering aid in composing thesis, etc..
+Eclestra has taken a humanitarian approach to science as opposed to corporate one: No capitalization and experimentation without thought of consequence, only to seek income.
+Information should be freely available to everyone, developed and verified collectively, and used for the advancement of all races.

+Third possible reason is that people in Eclestra very well understand their position on the market, and keep in it.
+The Heads of Staff are aware that even though they could increase prices of their services and increase pay for scientists to keep the bright, ambitious minds on board, they have plenty of megacorporations to deal with, not to mention NanoTrasen likely putting up a lobby to discredit the initiative.
+Instead they offer services no giant corporation would ever dare to offer and support the whole scientific community, making this its philosophy.
+The income is mostly used for maintaining the corporation, some is set aside for development and improvements, and some is of course used for salary, albeit those are not particularly high even for prominent members.

+Inuvaios Eclestra as a corporation stands only among the small ones, but it is widely renown for growing new, fine scientific minds, making a very good mark in one's resume should their ambitions grow for a more corporate interest.
+Their economical statistics are truly unremarkable as opposed to other corporations of their size, but it has never been about money for the people of the initiative, but the belief information should be the effort of all races, and free to all races.